PDC-support/hpc-intro-retired/_episodes/01-linux.md

 # can be run as sort of "deamon", process should be stopped with Ctrl-c or killed
 while true; do : ; done

-# drop an email every 10 minutes about running jobs on Triton
+# drop an email every 10 minutes about running jobs on Tegner
 # can be used in combination with 'screen', and run in background
 while true; do
   squeue -t R -u $USER | mail -s 'running jobs' mister.x@aalto.fi